-- <keyspace/shard> Required.
+• <keyspace/shard> - Required.
 The name of a sharded database that contains one or more tables as well as the shard associated with the command.
-The keyspace must be identified by a string that does not contain whitespace, while the shard is typically identified by a string in the format <range start>-<range end>. - <tablet alias> Required.
-A Tablet Alias uniquely identifies a vttablet.
-The argument value is in the format <cell name>-<uid>.
+The keyspace must be identified by a string that does not contain whitespace, while the shard is typically identified by a string in the format <range start>-<range end>.

-- action <InitShardMaster> requires <keyspace/shard> <tablet alias> This error occurs if the command is not called with exactly 2 arguments. - active reparent commands disabled (unset the -disable_active_reparents flag to enable)
+• the <keyspace/shard> argument is required for the <ValidateShard> command This error occurs if the command is not called with exactly one argument.